BARD On Your iPhone or iPad

 Our Digital Collection Is Continually Expanding

 Our volunteer narrators and editors have been busy.
-Their combined efforts have resulted in a number of new locally-produced titles, including this one, for younger readers:
+Their combined efforts have resulted in a number of new locally-produced titles, including this tale of the supernatural:

-- DBL 435Click the headphones to hear a sample from this title
+- DBL 454Click the headphones to hear a sample from this title

 For more locally produced titles on digital cartridges,